Yue-Zhengyuan/Lectures/Conformal Field Theory/2-QFT/4_2-Infinitesimal_Trans.md

 x'^{\mu} = {\Lambda^{\mu}}_{\nu}x^{\nu}
 $$

-Because of the invariance of the proper time
+Because of the invariance of the spacetime interval

 $$
 ds^2